We believe in life without cancer.

 Pre-Test Genetics Counseling

-Pre-test Counseling for genetics is completed via the telephone or through an online portal.
+Pre-test Counseling for genetics can be completed via telephone, telehealth visit or in-person visit.
 This counseling helps you to understand if you meet the guidelines for testing, gives you an opportunity to ask more questions if needed, and helps to determine what genetic tests best meet your screening needs.

-After the pre-test consult is complete, in consultation with your physician, a genetic panel is recommended for testing.
+After the pre-test consult is complete, in consultation with your physician and genetic counselor, a genetic panel is recommended for testing.
 The selected panel will include a varying number of genes to be included for testing.
 Once the gene panel is selected you will be called to provide a sample for testing.
 You may choose to have the test completed via bloodwork at our lab or provide a saliva sample through an at-home mail kit.

 Once the result comes back from the lab, you will be notified and setup with a post-test consultation.
 The results will be one or a combination of the following for each specified gene.

 - Positive Genetic Test Results could alert you to a significantly higher probability of getting cancer at an early age and throughout life.
-Although 10% of cancers come from predetermined genetics passed through your parents, this subset of patients may have a 5-fold increase in cancer risk.
-This may lead to increased and/or early screening.
-Most enhanced screenings that meet the guidelines are covered by insurance and in some cases preventative surgery may also be covered by insurance as well.
+Although only 10% of cancers come from predetermined genetics passed through your parents, this subset of patients may have up to a 5-fold increase in cancer risk.
+This may lead to recommendations for increased and/or early screening.
+Most enhanced screenings that meet the guidelines are covered by insurance and in some cases preventative surgery may also be covered by insurance.

 - Negative Test Results do not eliminate your cancer risk, but are a reassuring finding.
 Through the genetic consultation process we look at all risk factors utilizing an evidence-based approach.
 As a result of the genetic consulting session, the 5-year and lifetime risk for various cancers are numerically calculated and given to you.
 This information may still qualify you for high-risk screening and/or you may speak to a provider about reducing those risk factors.